- Home

 To display your checkout form, you must create your layout first using your storyboard.

-Here's an example of how you would reference your UI components using unique identifiers.
+Here's an example of how you would reference your a UI component using unique identifiers

 import AccessCheckoutSDK